scala/make-release-notes/hand-written.md

 Future 2.12 milestones will include additional new features.

-#### New Backend
+#### New backend

 Scala 2.12 enables the "GenBCode" backend by default.

-The new backend is more efficient than the default backend of Scala 2.11 because it directly generates ASM bytecode from Scala compiler trees, while the previous backend used an intermediate representation called "ICode".
+The new backend is more efficient than the default backend of Scala 2.11, because it directly generates ASM bytecode from Scala compiler trees, while the previous backend used an intermediate representation called "ICode".

-#### Java 8 Style Closure Classes
+#### Java 8 style closure classes

 Scala 2.12 emits closures in the same style as Java 8.